manoelps/ESP8266-Temperature-server-with-bootstrap-and-authentication/README.md

 I still have a lot of work and research to do for this project:
 I will try to add the following in the next days/weeks:

-add database connection
+add database connection/
-add add user functionality
+add add user functionality/
-fill in and watch your profile add a chat so when multiple users are on the server you can communicate get omdb api working make a homepage add read HTML from sd-card get temperature from other ESP8266 modules
+fill in and watch your profile/ add a chat so when multiple users are on the server you can communicate/ get omdb api working/ make a homepage/ add read HTML from sd-card/ get temperature from other ESP8266 modules